-The NSW Housing Code has been introduced to:
+The Housing Code allows:

 - Land that is reserved for a public purpose

 - Land in an environmentally sensitive area

 - Land affected by a coastline hazard, coastal hazard or coastal erosion hazard